DIVING INTO LITETATURE: A MEMOIR

 Outside of class, by happy coincidence, he regularly appeared along with my father in zany skits mounted by the Clover Club of Boston for its occasional dinner meetings.
 (The club liked to have one or two professional actors to spice up the proceedings).
 One night my father invited me to have dinner with Jameson and the rest of the cast after a skit rehearsal.
 So I got to know him as a friendly mentor, and he was one of the first to vet my juvenilia, which he found over-subjective, as indeed they were at the time, but also perhaps promising.

 I recall just two kinds of writing that I did during my two years at Boston Latin.
 One was a regular exercise in summarizing assigned by Mr. McNamara, who taught English.
 Given a few paragraphs to read for each class session, we were told to summarize them in a single paragraph and set that down in our notebooks, which were sporadically checked.
-Meeting us every day right after lunch, when I suppose he was feeling just about drowsy and/or dyspeptic as the rest of us, he would settle his hefty, tweed-swaddled bulk into the chair behind his desk and growl something like,
+Meeting us every day right after lunch, when I suppose he was feeling just about as drowsy and/or dyspeptic as the rest of us, he would settle his hefty, tweed-swaddled bulk into the chair behind his desk and growl something like,

 "Antimachus, let's have your notebook."